 A dog’s sensitive tongue could also be tasting your skin’s surface because they like the salt (or traces of whatever you just ate) or to help determine how you’re feeling.

 Why is my dog licking their paws?

 A closer look at the licked area can often reveal the reason for paw licking: dirt or grime, ice buildup, or cut or itchy skin.
 Take a look for any objects or insects stuck in your dog’s paw or paw pads.
 Clean the area with a damp towel, and call your vet if you are not sure if this is a skin condition that can be treated at home, or something more serious.
 A dog could also be licking their paws to provide comfort or draw attention to a condition you can’t see.
-While some licking is normal, excessive paw licking can often indicate environmental or food allergies, which can lead to secondary yeast or bacterial infections.
+While some licking is normal, excessive paw licking can indicate pain or stress, and it can also be a sign of environmental or food allergies, which can lead to secondary yeast or bacterial infections.

 Excessive licking can also be an obsessive behavior.
 Consult your vet if your pup’s paw licking is constant to determine if there’s a medical or behavioral condition involved.

 Excessive licking of surfaces, or ELS, is when a dog frequently licks the floor, wall or other areas.
 While this behavior was once commonly assumed to be behavioral, with dogs diagnosed and treated for obsessive-compulsive behavior, one study linked ELS with a range of gastrointestinal disorders such as bacterial infection and irritable bowel syndrome.
 The good news: treatment of the underlying disorder often reduced (in 59% of dogs) or resolved (53%) the ELS.